XPav/jtoanalysis/readme.md

 * Any torp with no Lock
 * Most missiles with no lock
 * R3 with no Lock
+* Not bothering for Targeting Synchronizer in the list

 ### No Focus
 * Prockets or Barrage with no Focus